With 4,500+ colleges and universities in the U.S., standing out is a very real challenge.

 Not everything is a differentiator.

-Nearly three years ago, I wrote about the Monster’s University website and video as demonstration that our messaging to prospective students is so similar, we’ve become a stereotype.
+Five years ago, I wrote about the Monster’s University website and video as demonstration that our messaging to prospective students is so similar, our websites are stereotypes.
 Remember, certain things are table stakes; for higher ed, high-quality academics, committed faculty, and a welcoming community are the minimum price of entry.
 You have to say more, and you have to talk about your differentiators in a different way.

 “Wisdom, experience, morality, critical thinking, creative problem-solving.
 This is what Fordham students take into the world.”
 (About Fordham University)